 Religious Education is taught in accordance with the Cambridge Agreed Syllabus.
-As an Aided School with a Christian foundation, in each year there is a focus on Christianity plus the opportunity for pupils to learn and evaluate their own views on other world religions.
+As a Voluntary Controlled school with a Christian foundation, in each year there is a focus on Christianity plus the opportunity for pupils to learn and evaluate their own views on other world religions.
 RE enables pupils to appreciate their own and others' beliefs and cultures, helping them to develop a clear understanding of the significance of religion in their own area as well as in the world today.

 RE intends to promote religious understanding and respect, and to challenge prejudice, discrimination and stereotyping.

 It is concerned with the promotion of each pupil's-self-worth, enabling them to reflect on their uniqueness as human beings, to share their feelings and emotions with others and to appreciate the importance of forming and maintaining positive relationships.

 We strongly believe that the purpose of RE is about religious literacy.
 This means we aim for children to be able to hold a balanced and well-informed conversation about religion and belief.
 In order to fulfil this purpose we provide a balance of theology, philosophy and human/social sciences within our RE lessons.

 As a Church of England School, Collective Worship is carried out on a daily basis.
 It is predominantly Christian in content and encourages worship of God.
 Collective Worship allows time for guidance, positive thought and development on spiritual, moral, social and emotional issues.
 It usually allows an opportunity for quiet reflection an exploration of self.